baby-sal/baby-sal/README.md

 - 👋 Hi, I’m @baby-sal, also known as Sally.
 - 👀 I’m interested in travel, studying Japanese, being in nature, medieval and Tudor history, self-care and music.
 - 🌱 I’m currently learning Python and SQL!
-- 💞️ I’m looking to collaborate on any project that will help me to develop myself as a junior software / data engineer.
+- 💞️ I’m looking to collaborate on any project that will help me to develop myself as a junior software engineer.
 - 📫 You can find me on linkedin
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I lived in Japan for 5 years!